jadef/gold-miner/README.md

 #### Sass Linting

 Similar to JS linting, [Stylelint](https://stylelint.io/) is integrated into webpack, and runs every time the Sass is first compiled or modified.
-To see the rules (based on [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard)) can be found at `stylelint.config.js`
+To see the rules (based on [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard)) can be found at `stylelint.config.js`.

+If you want to use the linting independent of the build, `yarn run lint` clubs js and sass, or more specifically `yarn run lint:sass` will do a single run.

 ## Structure